Lesterpaintstheworld/terminal-velocity/characters/character_arcs_summary.md

 ## Summary
 This document outlines the character arcs for the main characters in "Terminal Velocity," ensuring consistency and alignment with the narrative structure.
+- **Content Gaps Identified**: Need for more detailed emotional stakes and motivations for each character.

 ## AI Protagonists
 - **Cipher**: